Silvan-M/Game-TARS/README.md

 # Playing
 To play any of our games go into the main folder and launch `play_dqn_pygame.py`.
 A user interface will pop up and you can choose one of three games.
 You are able to choose to let the AI play or you can try the game yourself.
-When choosing AI you will be asked for a model, choose a model you trained earlier or use our pretrained model for the best experience.
+When choosing AI you will be asked for a model.
+Choose a model you trained earlier or use our pretrained model for the best experience.